-In the idealisation period, narcissists treat us so well that we are conned into believing how much they love and care about us, we believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
+In the idealisation period, narcissists treat us so well that we are conned into believing how much they love and care about us.
+We believe that they tell us the truth, as we think they are honest and open, they make us think we can trust them, they might even tell us about how others have hurt them in the past, they know how that feels.
 They wouldn’t do that to anyone.
 We have no reason not to believe what they are saying, and as they are so convincing, you trust they are telling you the truth.
-Yet, they are just mirroring us with an illusion of false promises, just playing on our trust in others, our empathy and our caring nature, to gain our trust.
+Yet, they are just mirroring us with an illusion of false promises, just playing on our trust in others, our empathy and our caring nature to gain our trust.

 So when they start to say. “ it’s just a friend,” we trust them when they say we are their soul mate.
 We trust them.
 When they borrow money from us, we trust they will pay us back like they said they would when the female narcissist says they are on the pill.
 We trust them when they say they are working late.
 We trust them.
-When they say they’ll take care of the bills.
+When they say, they’ll take care of the bills.
 We trust them.
 They can then slowly but surely shatter our trust during the devaluation stage.

 Our trust in them is what they will use against us time and time again.
-With the gaslighting and twisted words they use, we often end up confused, believing they are good.
+With the gaslighting and twisted words they use, we often end up confused, believing they are genuine.
 It must be something we said or did.
-As we lived the reality of the idealisation stage, we look for the good in them and then, they slowly take our trust, disrespect it, stomp all over it.
+As we lived the reality of the idealisation stage, we looked for the good in them and then, they slowly take our trust, disrespect it, stomp all over it.

 Then when we see what’s been happening to us, they will have often left us, with no explanation and no closure, leaving a horrible pain in our heart and horrible thoughts running through our minds that we can just not seem to be able to escape from, leaving us to deal with all the aftermath.
 With all that narcissists do, most of us are often left with no trust within ourselves and often not knowing who to trust around us, questioning why people are being nice to us, if they want something from us, are they genuine, or do they just want to use us?

 Most of us might feel foolish and not want to talk to others if we are not already isolated; a lot of people do self-isolate to avoid any further pain.
 You are far from alone if you have done this.
-With how they manipulate, it’s hard to see, as they can bring that idolisation, play nice period back in at any time.
+With how they manipulate, it’s hard to see, as they can bring that idealisation, play nice period back in at any time.
 We look for the good and want to believe them.
 It’s even more challenging to see what’s truly happening to us.
 You can, and you will get your trust back, first in yourself and then in others.
 Be proud of yourself for getting free.

 Rebuilding Your self-trust After a narcissistic relationship.